 In this paper, a restart that occurs after \eqref{PowellCri} will be called a {\em Powell restart}.
 We will show in the numerical results section that nearly all of the problems in our test set require at least one Powell restart and, on average, nearly half of all iterations are Powell restart iterations.
 Therefore, in order to truly distinguish CGM from steepest descent and improve the rate of convergence, we need a mechanism to improve the step directions.
 A formal definition of ``improvement'' will be provided in the next section.

 The second concern is about the step length calculation and impacts the amount of effort required per iteration, and, thus, the runtime of the algorithm.
-An exact line search seeks to find a steplength $\alpha^*$ which solves
+An exact line search seeks to find a step length $\alpha^*$ which solves

 for a given point $x$ and step direction $\Delta x$.
-For a general nonlinear function $f$, this minimization problem in one variable ($\alpha$) is usually ``solved'' using an iterative approach such as bisection or cubic interpolation, even though these approaches cannot find the exact value of the minimizing $\alpha$ within a finite number of iterations.
-For specific forms of $f$, such as a stricly convex quadratic function, a formula can be used to directly calculate the minimizing $\alpha$ without the need for an iterative approach.
+For a general nonlinear function $f$, this minimization problem in one variable ($\alpha$) is usually ``solved'' using an iterative approach such as bisection or cubic interpolation \cite{davidon1968variance}, even though these approaches cannot find the exact value of the minimizing $\alpha$ within a finite number of iterations.
+For specific forms of $f$, such as a strictly convex quadratic function, a formula can be used to directly calculate the minimizing $\alpha$ without the need for an iterative approach.
 We should also note that at the solution of the exact line search, $\Phi'(\alpha) = \nabla f(x + \alpha \Delta x)^T \Delta x = 0$.

 By contrast, an inexact line search only seeks to approximately minimize $\Phi(\alpha)$, requiring lower levels of accuracy when the iterates $x_k$ are away from a stationary point of $f$.
 In order to maintain theoretical guarantees, most inexact line search techniques rely on guaranteeing {\em sufficient descent}, that is, $f(x) - f(x + \alpha \Delta x)$ must be sufficiently large according to some criterion.
 The Armijo criterion is given by